 In the photograph under the mods tab Ken has fitted a standard 2.5" drive to one of the SATA interfaces.

 RAM: The RAM is standard 204-pin DDR3 1600MHz SODIMMs (PC3-12800).
 The two SODIMMs are on the rear of the motherboard and accessible via a removable panel.
 (See below).
-Whilst the t610 is capable of supporting 8GB of RAM, the amount you can actually use will depend on the operating system you have installed (e.g. With 32-bit Windows you don't see much over 3GB).
+Whilst the t610 is capable of supporting 16GB of RAM, the amount you can actually use will depend on the operating system you have installed (e.g. With 32-bit Windows you don't see much over 3GB).
+[July 2017: Mario reported he'd successfully installed 16GB of RAM on his t610].

 USB: There are two USB 2.0 ports on the front panel, two USB 2.0 on the rear and two USB 3.0 ports on the rear panel.